Answers To Your Physical Therapy Questions

 Do physical therapists at N2 Physical Therapy treat other types of diagnoses besides pelvic floor?

-Yes, we treat other conditions such as low back pain, hip pain, knee pain, abdominal pain.
-We treat some neck, shoulder, and TMJ issues depending on the diagnosis.
+Yes, we treat other conditions such as low back pain, hip pain, knee pain, abdominal pain as our philosophy is that the entire body interacts to create problems for us, and the entire body needs to be assessed and treated.
+We are unique because we are highly trained in integrating pelvic floor into our examination and discovering how it interacts to cause problems that don’t look exactly like the pelvic floor.
 We also have providers that specialize in pediatric pelvic floor and oncology based treatment, including helping people counter the side effects of ADT, radiation, and recover from surgeries related to treatment of cancer.

 Do you treat men at N2 Physical Therapy?